Unforgettableeternalproject/U.E.P-s-Core/README.md

 -
   ඩ Currently None

-⚑ To-do list:
+⚑ To-do List:
 -
-  ✧ (Stage 0.5) Illustrate concept arts, make a back-end terminal window for future debugging
+  ✧ (Stage 0.5) Illustrate concept arts, make a back-end terminal window for future debugging -> (Working on it)

   ✧ (Stage 1) Make Speech Recognition, Semantic Analysis, Speaker Identification

-  ✧ (Stage 1.5) Create a middle-end controller to communicate with a RWKV model
+  ✧ (Stage 1.5) Create a midway controller to communicate with a RWKV model

   ✧ (Stage 2) Create a role-play-oriented RWKV model, and embed a database to store memories